beginner advice for Nashville dulcimer club

 Stay true to yourself and allow your style to develop, unhindered by popular opinion.
 By all means compromise in collaborations, but allow your own music to be original and different, even if others don’t like it at first.
 Until you become recognised, people may want you to play the music of popular artists.
 Later, the same people will probably want you to be unique.
 The much loved British rock musician David Bowie did not achieve his success by being conventional.
 Don’t try and second guess what audiences will like – they will probably want you to be sincere – so be true to yourself.

 All music is good music and has something to teach us.
 Broaden your horizons, listen to the widest variety of music possible.
 Enjoy it all and learn a little about it.
 This will not only help you develop your own technique and style but it will help you to relate to other musicians and them to you – thus creating opportunities for collaborations.

 seek recognition, not fame

 I have sometimes been asked by aspiring artists if I can help them to be famous.
-But fame seems to be a fickle mistress and, from what little I have seen, it brings at least as many problems as benefits.
+But fame seems to be a fickle friend and, from what little I have seen, it brings at least as many problems as benefits.
 Surely, what we as musicians want is to be recognised and appreciated for our work.